devoxel/cpssd/optionals/text_based_adv/README.md

     .\venv\Scripts\activate

-You can automatically install the dependincies with pip.
+You can automatically install the dependencies with pip.

-    pip install -r requirements.txt
+    pip install -e .

 Running from source